OpenAMEE/amee-ruby/README.txt

 The Connection object also allows a timeout to be set for requests.
 By default this is set to 60 seconds, but if you want to provide a different value (30 seconds for instance), pass ':timeout => 30' to AMEE::Connection.new, or 'timeout: 30' in amee.yml.

-== UPGRADING TO VERSION > 2

-There are a few changes to the API exposed by this gem for version 2.
-The main ones are:

-1) AMEE::Connection#new takes a hash of options instead of an explicit parameter list.
-   Whereas before you would have used new(server, username, password, use_json, enable_cache, enable_debug)
-   you would now use new(server, username, password, :format => :json, :enable_caching => true, :enable_debug => true)

-2) Many get functions take a hash of options instead of explicit date and itemsPerPage parameters. get(... , :start_date => {your_date}, :itemsPerPage => 20)

-3) total_amount_per_month functions have been replaced with total_amount.
-There are also total_amount_unit and total_amount_per_unit functions which give the units that the total amount is in.